Service in Pharmaceutical Sciences

 Introduced in December 2010, Healthy People 2020 aims to eliminate health care disparities, promote quality of life, and create social environments that promote good health for all.
-The new topic area of lesbian, gay, bisexual, and transgender (LGBT) health has been added to the Healthy People 2020 initiative.
 To improve the health of LGBT individuals and to increase culturally competent medical care and prevention services, these guidelines and others recognize the importance of providing students with opportunities for training regarding LGBT patients.

 Through collaborations with the Gay Alliance of the Genesee Valley we have provided integral training to students, practitioners, and patients.
 Programming has included: Ice-breaker activities at P1 orientation, LGBT presentations in the required Diversity course, a transgender panel discussion for students and practitioners, continuing education events, Safe Zone training for WSOP faculty and staff, and community outreach at Pride.

 It has been suggested that college outreach programs can have positive effects on students’ educational outcomes and that exposure to science and science in practice may increase students’ interest in the discipline.
 Outreach programs have become an important part of creating a generation of students that are scientifically literate and interested in pursuing science careers.

 President Obama has launched an “Educate to Innovate” campaign aimed at increasing student participation in science, technology, engineering, and mathematics (STEM).
 Efforts within the campaign call for scientists to work with these students and to help them excel in science and math.